Philosophy papers currently offered at our Massey University campuses in Palmerston North and Auckland, as well as by

 A study of themes from international political and social philosophy with a focus on the moral status of state boundaries and the moral status of war.

-This course uses philosophy to explore contemporary environmental issues, such as whether our concern for environmental well-being can be adequately grounded in a concern for human well-being, the contributions of indigenous approaches to environmental philosophy, and the role of the sciences.
+This course uses Philosophy to explore contemporary environmental issues, such as whether our concern for environmental well-being can be adequately grounded in a concern for human well-being, the contributions of indigenous approaches to environmental philosophy, and the role of the sciences.
 (Please check out more course details HERE.)

 A detailed investigation and analysis of the major philosophical systems which have developed within East Asia since the first millennium Before Common Era.